smarini/AMR-meta/README.md

 AMR-meta uses the following R packages: `Matrix`, `stringr`, `glmnet`.
 AMR-meta will check if these R packages are installed before running.

 ## Singularity
-AMR-meta is available as Singularity container, downloadable from genome.ufl.edu.
+AMR-meta is available as a Singularity container, downloadable from [genome.ufl.edu](http://genome.ufl.edu/download/amrmeta.sif).

 # Usage
 ```